Incremental Load in SSIS

 Incremental Load in SSIS 12

 STEP 12: Double click on the OLE DB Command Transformation will open the Advanced Editor for OLE-DB Command to configure it.
-Within the Connection Managers tab, we are selecting the already created OLE DB Connection from the list.
+Within the Connection Managers tab, we select the already created OLE DB Connection from the list.

 Incremental Load in SSIS 13

-Within the Component Properties, we have to write the SQL Statement to perform updates.
+Within the Component Properties, we must write the SQL Statement to perform updates.
 Please select the SqlCommand property and click on the browse button (… button).
-Once you click on the browse button, a String Value Editor window will open to write the Statement.
+Once you click the browse button, a String Value Editor window will open to write the Statement.
 In this example, we are Updating the values in the products table.

 Incremental Load in SSIS 14